Flame1045/DA_stuff/README.md

 ## [ Future Work](#-future)
+We incorporate two additional experiments:
-We incorporate a percentage of target domain labels into our proposed method to evaluate whether the adapter requires labeled data for effective fine-tuning in domain adaptation.
+1. A tiny percentage of target domain labels is used in our proposed method to evaluate whether the adapter requires labeled data for effective fine-tuning in domain adaptation.
+2. We explore a self-training strategy to assess whether the model can improve unsupervised domain adaptation with an enhanced training approach.

 ### [ Pretrained Weight Preparation](#-Pretrained)
 Cilck here https://drive.google.com/file/d/1Wst2HzzjMkm4ryjZTI-GEl_RUDbo6FC9/view?usp=sharing to download and extract in experiment_saved_future_work.